ckeditor/ckeditor4-docs/docs/guide/dev/issues_tracker/README.md

 ### Labels

-Description for each label is available at [GitHub label list](https://github.com/ckeditor/ckeditor-dev/labels).
+Each issue is categorised with labels.
+Refer to the [GitHub label list](https://github.com/ckeditor/ckeditor-dev/labels) for the label descriptions.